What we need to stay well

 All living things that have brains need to move, and this need is directly linked to our mental wellbeing.
 Exercise also burns off cortisol, the stress hormone, and it releases endorphins which make us feel better.

+For some people, working at home has given them the opportunity to work out at home.
+For others, it has meant they are moving less.
 We don’t need to run a marathon or climb a mountain to feel benefits from being active.
 Walking is a great way of helping us relax and clear our minds, try some gardening or even hoovering!
 If you are able or interested, look at local walking or fitness groups, try a new sport or have a go at yoga at home.
-If you are interested in gardening, visit the Suffolk Mind website for more information on GreenCare groups.
-ActivLives also offer a range of activities across Suffolk, visit their website to find out more.
+We regularly run free Jumpstart fitness classes for you to take part in at home, or you can borrow free exercise equipment with Move It.

 Meaning and Purpose